dotnet/training-tutorials/content/asp.net/getting-started/configuration.md

 }
 ```

+Ultimately the app can be refactored so that the ``QuotationStore`` isn't static, and can accept the configured quotes through dependency injection itself.
+The current design works, but isn't ideal since any code can manipulate the ``Quotations`` property, violating the principle of [encapsulation](http://deviq.com/encapsulation/).

 ## Setting up Options

 In order for the options pattern to work, you first need to add options support in ``ConfigureServices``.
 Then, you need to add the options value to the services container.
 You can specify the value of the options directly, or you can specify that it should be loaded from configuration, as the following code demonstrates: